microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 1. In order to have meaningful results the system needs to be tested in a production-like environment with a network and hardware which closely resembles the expected deployment environment.

 2. The load test will consist of a module which simulates user activity.
 Of course what the composition of this "user activity" will be vary based on the type of application being tested.
-For example an e-commerce web site might simulate user browsing and purchasing items, but an IoT data ingestion pipeline would simulate a stream of device readings.
+For example an e-commerce website might simulate user browsing and purchasing items, but an IoT data ingestion pipeline would simulate a stream of device readings.
 Please ensure the simulation is as close to real activity as possible taking into account not just volume but also patterns and variability.
 For example if the simulator data is too uniform or predictable then cache/hit ratios may impact your results.

 3. The load test will be initiated from a component external to the target system which can control the amount of load applied.
 This can be a single agent, but may need to scaled to multiple agents in order to achieve higher levels of activity.